What Actually Changes When You Turn a Dissertation Into a Book (And Why It’s Not Just a Revision)

 Turning your dissertation into a book is an exciting opportunity to connect with a broader audience and to expand your story and reach as a researcher.

 If you are transforming your dissertation into a book, we offer one-on-one support to help you make the shift from a defensible manuscript to a book that generates curiosity and engagement.
+Learn more about our Book & Proposal Coaching services and start your consultation today.

 Next